quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 There is also a [structured overview](https://github.com/quakelive-server-standards/server-standards/blob/master/minqlx-plugins/_plugins#readme) over all known minqlx plugins sorted by topics.

 There is a directory for minqlx plugins in the directoy of the Quake Live server installation.
 With the help of Docker you can put minqlx plugins in the form of Python files inside of it.
-The physical existence of these files in that directory paired with a list of the names of these plugins in the minqlx cvar `qlx_plugins` will load them when when the Quake Live server starts.
+The physical existence of these files in that directory paired with a list of the names of these plugins in the minqlx cvar `qlx_plugins` will load them when the Quake Live server starts.
 The cvar gives you the possibility to only select a sub set out of the physical present plugin files.

-This can become tedious if you just want the plugins inside that directory to be loaded.
-For that reason, this framework by default provides a mechanism that when you do not define any plugin name in that list it will simply load any plugin it finds in the plugins directory.
-If you define plugin names in that list it will only load the plugins listed.
+It can become tedious if you just want the plugins inside that directory to be loaded.
+For that reason, this framework by default provides a mechanism that when you do not state any plugin name it will simply load any plugin it finds in the `plugins` directory.
+But still, if you state plugin names it will only load those stated.

 Apart from that cvar, there are many others and many others plugin specific which you can define in your `autoexec.cfg`.